nasa/fprime/Drv/Ip/docs/sdd.md

 Once configured, it can be opened using `Drv::IpSocket::open`.
 Opening the socket will verify arguments, allocate system resources and form a connection.
 In server implementations (Drv::TcpServerSocket) the open call will block until a client connection has been made.
-It is safe to assume that a successfully opened socket is ready to send or receive, however; those calls may detect and error and close the socket in response.
+It is safe to assume that a successfully opened socket is ready to send or receive, however; those calls may detect an error and close the socket in response.

 `Drv::TcpServerSocket::send` will attempt to send data across the socket.
 It will retry to transmit data a configured number of times on correctable errors before finally succeeding once all data has been transmitted or failing should the